 If you are unable to attend an appointment, please tell us as soon as possible.
 We will schedule a new appointment for you in the shortest possible time frame.

-Some CSCE satellite offices accept new clients, and most maintain waiting lists.
-If you do not currently have a family doctor or you would like to change family doctors in order to receive medical services closer to home, contact us by phone or email.
+If you do not currently have a family doctor or nurse practitioner, or if you wish to change doctor to receive medical services closer to home, we invite you to join our online waiting list.

 Our qualified doctors and nurse practitioners use a patient-centered approach to help clients maintain their health.